baitcode/baitcode/README.md

 ## Hi there 👋

 I'm contributing to various projects in the Starknet and TON ecosystems.
-My main interests lie in DevOps for protocol engineering, blockchain research, and ZKP technologies for decentralized computation—particularly in connection with the gaming industry.
+My main interests lie in DeFi, DevOps for protocol engineering, blockchain research, and ZKP technologies for decentralized computation—particularly in connection with the gaming industry.

 Currently, I'm looking for work as a blockchain engineer or protocol engineer.